amidaware/tacticalrmm/docs/docs/update_server.md

 You should periodically run `sudo apt update` and `sudo apt -y upgrade` to keep your server up to date.

-You can also update `npm` if prompted to by a message that might appear when running the `update.sh` script.

 Other than this, you should avoid making any changes to your server and let the `update.sh` script handle everything else for you.
 #### Updating to the latest RMM version